-Becoming more attractive as a man isn’t really that much of hard work, but it isn’t that easy either.
-You need to be committed and dedicated to become a better version of yourself if you wish to be a truly attractive man.
+Becoming a more attractive man isn’t really that much hard work, but it isn’t that easy either.
+You need to be committed and dedicated to becoming a better version of yourself if you wish to be a truly attractive man.

 You know what I’m really tired of?

 Articles that promise the fastest, easiest, lowest-barrier-to-entry bullshit tips on how men can improve themselves.